Classes | Public Types | Public Member Functions | Protected Member Functions | Protected Attributes | Friends | Related Functions

 Protected Member Functions

-void do_set_add_operation (const unsigned int n_elements, const unsigned int *indices, const PetscScalar *values, const bool add_values)
+void do_set_add_operation (const size_type n_elements, const size_type *indices, const PetscScalar *values, const bool add_values)

 Protected Attributes